Semi-Homemade Stuffing

 Boxed Stuffing – This recipe calls for a 6 ounce box of stuffing mix such as StoveTop.
 You can use any brand.

 Herb-seasoned stuffing mix – I prefer Pepperidge Farms Herb-seasoned Classic (blue package).
 This recipe is semi-homemade because you do not have to prepare the bread crumbs.
-However, if you MUST toast, you can use your own blend of fresh baked bread crumbs.

 Chicken broth – You can also use turkey broth, chicken stock or hot water.
 The broth or stock gives the stuffing a richer, deeper flavor.
 If you use water, you may want to up the salt and seasonings.